antonkovalenko/ydb-capacity-calculator/docs/project-summary.md

 - Requirements: 10 HDD storage groups, 5 NVMe storage groups, 100 database cores, 5000 GB database RAM
 - Result: 32 servers required (dominant resource: storage groups)

+## License
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](../LICENSE) file for details.

 ## Usage
 To use the application, simply open `index.html` in any modern web browser.
 No internet connection is required for the calculations, though an internet connection is needed to load the YDB logo.